Amores que engañan

 Amores que engañan is a Mexican anthology television series produced by Casablanca, Yahayra Films and VIP 2000 TV for Lifetime Latin America.
 The series premiered on 14 May 2022.
-In December 2022, the series was renewed for a second season.
+In December 2022, the series was renewed for a second season that premiered on 3 June 2023.

 Each episode stars different actors and tell the stories of women who face everyday situations including psychological and verbal violence, betrayal and heartbreak, obsession and passion and infidelity.